 - Resolution — controls the output image DPI;

-The Width and Height parameters define the rendering resolution.
-If the Keep scene proportions box is checked, Boxshot automatically updates the opposite dimension when you change width or height.
+- Keep scene proportions — if checked, Boxshot will automatically update the opposite dimension when you change width or height.
 You can change the proportions at the camera panel.

 - Renderer — lets you select the rendering engine;